Overview

 Application and Technique:

-The paint appears to have been applied in layers, with most of the paint applied wet over dry to create definitive lines of paint over the flowers and intricate details (see tech. fig. 6).
-Some areas, however, are characteristic of wet-in-wet paint application, for example in the blue flowers (see tech. fig. 7).
+A painting technique in which wet paint is applied over underlying layers of wet paint, frequently resulting in the blending or merging of colors. paint application, for example in the blue flowers (see tech. fig. 7).
 Most of the paint was applied in small brushstrokes to render the details of the flowers, lizard, and fly.
 The gray background color was painted initially and appears beneath the outer edges of flowers, but it is difficult to ascertain whether the gray layer is over the entire panel.
 The gray background was later reworked in some areas, as noticeable in the infrared image, to adjust the edges of some of the flowers.

 Painting Tools: